All Episodes

 You have a point.

-If you take a look at higher education, one of the reasons that we are being price gouged by every university in the country is because every time they want to add another department of social work or another department of the anti uh anti-West to Western civilization department, they go to the government for a new Pell Grant, they go there for a new subsidized student loan, and the third party, the government, bails out the universities who otherwise would be subjected to market forces and have to cut their tuition and cut their expenses.
+If you take a look at higher education, one of the reasons that we are being price gouged by every university in the country is because every time they want to add another department of social work or another department of the anti-West, Western Civilization Department, they go to the government for a new Pell Grant.

-So in in theory, you're correct.
+So in theory, you're correct.

-So a voucher of three thousand is not going to bid up bid up anybody, they're still gonna have to come back and make up the difference.
+They're still going to have to come back and make up the difference.

 If the public schools are broken, don't punish the people who choose to send their kids to private schools now.